UniMath/agda-unimath/src/foundation/judgmentally-involutive-identity-types.lagda.md

 ### The groupoidal laws for the judgmentally involutive identity types

-The general proof-technique is to induct on the necessary paths to make the left endpoints judgmentally equal, and then proceed by reasoning with the groupoid-laws of the underlying identity system.
+The general proof-strategy is to induct on the necessary paths to make the left endpoints judgmentally equal, and then proceed by reasoning with the groupoid-laws of the underlying identity types.

 #### The groupoidal laws for the judgmentally left unital concatenation operation